 Here’s a quick video by 3D Printing Nerd on Youtube:

 Some of that has to do with popularity of Hatchbox filaments in general.
 But considering that the next best rated glow in the dark filament has far fewer positive reviews than Hatchbox glow in the dark filaments, there is definitely something different about them that people are enjoying more.

-Perhaps one of the reasons this filament is so popular is that, unlike many other GITD filaments, Hatchbox GITD has incredibly reliable tolerance.
-The hue of Hatchbox GITD isn’t necessarily that much different from 3D Solutech or Gizmo Dorks.
+Perhaps one of the reasons this filament is so popular is that, unlike many other glow in the dark filaments, Hatchbox glow in the dark has incredibly reliable tolerance.
+The hue of Hatchbox glow in the dark filament isn’t necessarily that much different from 3D Solutech or Gizmo Dorks.

-One of the best things about Hatchbox GITD filaments is that you can print it with settings that are similar to, if not the same as, settings for regular PLA.
+One of the best things about Hatchbox glow in the dark filaments is that you can print it with settings that are similar to, if not the same as, settings for regular PLA.
 It is extremely easy to use and will rarely cause any problems with your machine.

-Check out this video of a Millennium Falcon being printed with Hatchbox Glow In The Dark:
+Check out this video of a Millennium Falcon being printed with Hatchbox glow in the dark filament:

-3D Solutech GITD filament is one of the brightest glowing filaments out there.
+3D Solutech glow in the dark filament is one of the brightest glowing filaments out there.
 3D Solutech definitely didn’t skimp on the amount of additive they put in their filament to give the glow effect.

-Like Hatchbox, 3D Solutech GITD is super easy to print with, has an even flow through the hot end and sticks well to blue painter’s tape, just like it should.
+Like Hatchbox, 3D Solutech glow in the dark fialment is super easy to print with, has an even flow through the hot end and sticks well to blue painter’s tape, just like it should.
 It has good tolerances also, at +/- 0.05 mm.

 3D Solutech has some issues to overcome in terms of business operations.
 They’ve been known to deliver the wrong filament and not respond to customer service.
 We took a star off of our rating for that reason.

 But these mistakes are few and far between.
 The customer service issue is definitely a problem, but if you are having trouble reaching them, try social media.

 Gizmo Dorks glow in the dark filaments are good quality filament coming from a brand that is known for customer service.
-While Gizmo Dorks GITD filament is not the best quality filament among all brands, it is good for a GITD filament, and it glows brightly when properly charged.
+While Gizmo Dorks glow in the dark filament is not the best quality filament among all brands, it is good for a glow in the dark filament, and it glows brightly when properly charged.

 The main problem with it is that it clogs a bit more than other filaments and it isn’t the easiest filament to print with.
 It is isn’t so easy to find the proper printer settings for it, but with a bit of effort you can get good results.

 MeltInk3D glow in the dark filament is definitely one of the best filaments available on Amazon.
 It is very good quality and easy to use.
 Best of all, it glows brightly and charges quickly.

 The only potential downside to this filament is that it is a bit rougher to work with than other filaments.
-You should always use a steel nozzle with GITD filaments and that is particularly true for this filament.
+You should always use a steel nozzle with glow in the dark filaments and that is particularly true for this filament.

-Glow in the dark filaments are very fun to print with but it is sometimes difficult to find a good quality GITD.
+Glow in the dark filaments are very fun to print with but it is sometimes difficult to find a good quality glow in the dark filament.
 We are confident that the filaments above will be easy to work with and produce good quality glow in the dark objects.

-As long as you remember to use a steel nozzle if you intend to print a lot of GITD filament and to charge the objects in UV light sources, such as incandescent light bulbs and sunlight, you should have no problems.
+As long as you remember to use a steel nozzle if you intend to print a lot of glow in the dark filament and to charge the objects in UV light sources, such as incandescent light bulbs and sunlight, you should have no problems.
 They are easy to work with and not too expensive.
 Check their prices on Amazon.

-If you have comments about anything we’ve said or want to bring another GITD filament to our attention, feel free to leave a comment below.
-Otherwise we hope you’ve founds a filament for your purposes.
+If you have comments about anything we’ve said or want to bring another glow in the dark filament to our attention, feel free to leave a comment below.
+Happy printing!